clayh53/statamic-pluck/README.md

 ## Statamic add-on modifiers : chunk and unchunk

+### Note: the names of this modifier have changed!!

 ### Description

 This is a pair of super-simple statamic modifiers (filters) that allow the extraction of a contigous block of content from a page or post, without having to define a content variable that contains redundant information.